keefm6776/ij-artefact-sales-site/README.md

 7. A link to the logged in customer's profile:
     * This allows the User to adjust their customer contact details that are used to pre-prepopulate the checkout details.

-8. The Link to Log out:
+8. A Link to Log out:
     * This allows the user to log out of their user area.

+9. A Link to Previous Purchases:
+    * This allows the User to check the artefacts that they have previously purchased.

 **Seller (Once Logged In):**

-9. Along the top menu the seller is able to filter the artefacts as to their current status:
+10. Along the top menu the seller is able to filter the artefacts as to their current status:

      a)  For Sale, the seller (as default) is presented with the artefacts that are currently for sale, newest first, so that he/she can manipulate this data:

      * The seller can read the information that he/she has provided for the artefact.
      * The seller can edit the information that he/she has provided for the artefact.
      * The seller can delete the artefact from the database

      b) Sold, the seller is presented with the artefacts that are sold, newest first, however they are now unable to edit and delete the information about the artefact:

      * The seller can search these sold items as per feature 4.
      * The Seller can still read the information that they have provided for the artefact.
      * The seller can click the despatch button, this will provide them with a pdf of a despatch note and make the artefact as despatched.

      c) Despatched, the seller is presented with the artefacts that are despatched, newest first, however they are now unable to edit and delete the information about the artefact:

      * The seller can search these despatched items as per feature 4.
      * The Seller can still read the information that they have provided for the artefact.

        NB.
 Each of the above three operations are only available while the artefact is still for sale.

-10. Also on the top menu is add, this when clicked presents the seller with a form that enables them to create a new artefact and all the information that can be provided.
+11. Also on the top menu is add, this when clicked presents the seller with a form that enables them to create a new artefact and all the information that can be provided.

-11. The seller can edit their own profile with the link provided to the right of the top navbar.
+12. The seller can edit their own profile with the link provided to the right of the top navbar.

-12. The seller can logout with the link provided to the right of the navbar.
+13. The seller can logout with the link provided to the right of the navbar.